 Butterfly season begins with colourful beings beginning to emerge and seem to float through the air as this season’s main flag.
 We see the flowering of our Kangaroo and Wallaby grasses and Wattle seed pods develop.
 Little birds emerge from their eggs, cared for by their parents teaching them what they need to know about the new world.

 bursaria/moonah – butterflies abundant

 Our Bursaria and Moonah trees are covered with flowers and many types of insects dance from flower to flower Moths flutter through the air overnight, congregating around the abundant blossom.
 Seeds of all sorts begin to ripen.
 Temperatures begin to soar, storm fronts build as clustering cumulonimbus clouds ominously threaten intense summer storms.

 The big dry hits us in full force as intense heat envelops our bodies.
 The alkaline sands underneath our feet holds onto little water as grasses become parched and dry.
 The climate is perfect for our Kakalla fruits as they thrive, feeding feathered friends with mistletoe berries.
-The smell of bushfire smoke lingers in the air as the days are long and dry.

 The frogs have gone silent and the land becomes calm and sleepy.
 Days shorten and cool, damp evenings replace lingering sunsets.
 The male ‘She-Oak’s’ are in full bloom with their golden pollen drooping down at a time when nothing else is in flower.
 The birds stop calling, the frogs go quiet, the insects seem to disappear, and the mornings are beautifully calm.